For some of you, this may not be an issue at all. For me, it was one of the hardest things to get used to.

 I took great pride in thinking I had control over my life and what was happening in it.
-At the very least, I was able to plan out my days and take vacations when I wanted without having to worry about someone else changing my plans.
+At the very least, I could plan my days and take vacations when I wanted without worrying about someone else changing our plans.

 And it seems that even after being assigned to his unit, we still don’t have control over that.
-In the beginning, it drove me crazy that I never knew what time he was coming home (if he was coming home that night at all) or if we could go away for the weekend, etc.
+In the beginning, it drove me crazy that I never knew when he was coming home (if he was coming home that night at all) or if we could go away for the weekend, etc.

-Just go ahead and convince yourself now that you have little control over any thing as long as his boss is the US Army.
+Just go ahead and convince yourself now that you have little control over anything as long as his boss is the US Army.
 It makes life so much easier.

 27 thoughts on “As An Army Wife, You Have No Control”